Russia's war on Ukraine latest: Dnipro death toll reaches 40, German defence minister resigns | Law-Order

 Russia's war on Ukraine latest: Dnipro death toll reaches 40, German defence minister resigns

-The Kremlin said Russian forces do not strike residential buildings in Ukraine, and suggested Ukraine's air defences had knocked the Russian missile off course, which Kyiv denies.
+* The Kremlin said Russian forces do not strike residential buildings in Ukraine, and suggested Ukraine's air defences had knocked the Russian missile off course, which Kyiv denies. * The Russian-installed governor of Sevastopol in Crimea said on Monday that air defences had downed 10 drones over the city in what he called a "failed Ukrainian attack".

+* The Kremlin on Monday denied any conflict between the Defence Ministry and the Wagner mercenary group fighting for Russia in Ukraine, calling it an invention of the media.
 UKRAINE'S PARTNERS

-The German government said Chancellor Scholz accepted the resignation of Defence Minister Christine Lambrecht and would soon appoint a replacement, the culmination of growing scepticism about her ability to bring the German army into shape against the backdrop of the Ukraine war.
-Her decision to step down comes as Germany is under pressure to approve an increase in international military support for Kyiv, and Germany's defence capabilities have been called into question after several Puma infantry tanks were put out of service during a recent military drill.
+* The German government said Chancellor Scholz accepted the resignation of Defence Minister Christine Lambrecht and would soon appoint a replacement, the culmination of growing scepticism about her ability to bring the German army into shape against the backdrop of the Ukraine war. * Her decision to step down comes as Germany is under pressure to approve an increase in international military support for Kyiv, including allowing Ukraine to use German-made Leopard tanks owned by Eastern and central European NATO allies.

-The Kremlin responded that Britain's tanks "will burn." and such support would not change the outcome of the war.
-BELARUS DRILLS
+* At the weekend, Britain broke the West's taboo on sharing tanks with Ukraine, pledging 14 of its main battle tanks. * The Kremlin responded that Britain's tanks "will burn." and such support would not change the outcome of the war.

+* Sweden is in a "good position" as regards the process to gain Turkish ratification of the Nordic country's membership in NATO, Swedish Prime Minister Kristersson said. * British foreign minister James Cleverly said he had been sanctioned by the Russian government.
+"Good," he wrote on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)